The Birmingham & Midland Institute – home of the SHA’s Sir Robert Ball Library

 The SHA Library Service exists primarily as a resource for members of the Society for the History of Astronomy.
 Managed and run by unpaid volunteers, it is dedicated to helping help SHA members in their researches and to assisting them in increasing their knowledge of, and enjoyment in, the history of astronomy.
 Its acquisitions reflect members’ interests, insofar as funds and donations allow.

 The Sir Robert Ball Library, which is the home of the library service, is located at the Birmingham and Midland Institute (see further details below) and currently offers the following:

 The Sir Robert Ball Library is located in the Benson Room at the Birmingham and Midland Institute (BMI), 9 Margaret Street, Birmingham, B3 3BS, England (see: http://www.bmi.org.uk/ for a location map etc).
 Located in Birmingham city centre, the BMI is within a 10 minute walk from Birmingham New Street and Snow Hill railway stations.

-Access is by arrangement only with Library staff and is supervised by SHA volunteer staff.
+Access is currently by arrangement only with the Librarian (although regular opening at least monthly is hoped for from 2016) and is supervised by SHA volunteer staff.
 The Library is securely double locked and intruder-alarmed.

 The Sir Robert Ball Library currently comprises seven collections:

 See below for a full catalogue and library manual.

 Since the two libraries were reunited at the BMI in 2008, a Union Catalogue covering the contents of both was, until 2015, compiled by the late Head Librarian Madeline Cox.
 A printed copy was issued free of charge to SHA members in 2009.

 A considerable amount of work is currently being done to update the Catalogue after the receipt of a number of large donations of books, and more news will be released about this in the first half of 2016.
 Updated versions of the Catalogue in pdf form will be published here as they are made available.